soniyasaini44/sql-data-warehouse-project/README.md

 The project is structured using the **Medallion Architecture**, implementing three core layers — **Bronze**, **Silver**, and **Gold** — for data processing and analytics:

-1. **Bronze Layer** – Raw data directly ingested from CSV files (ERP and CRM systems) into a SQL Server database.
+1. **Bronze Layer** – Raw data directly ingested from CSV files into a SQL Server database.
 2. **Silver Layer** – Data is cleaned, transformed, and standardized to resolve quality issues.
 3. **Gold Layer** – Business-ready, analytics-optimized data modeled using a **Star Schema** for efficient querying and reporting.